-At Maida Services, Inc. we are fully trained and experienced to evaluate the conditions of the entire spectrum of construction practices - from pre-railroad post and beam to New England farmhouses, through the various methods used in the last 100 years.
+Maida Services, Inc. home inspector's are fully trained and experienced to evaluate the conditions of the entire spectrum of construction practices; from pre-railroad post and beam to New England farmhouses, through the various methods used in the last 100 years.

-Many antiques employ technologies of several eras of structural, electrical and mechanical systems (as the various prior owners invested in upgrading systems and additions to the home).
+Many antique homes employ technologies of several eras of structural, electrical and mechanical systems (as the various prior owners invested in upgrading systems and additions to the home).
 Only a truly competent inspector can confidently and correctly evaluate such issues as: